in

 • Assist the Senior Reporting Analyst and Director with complex or stalled audits and advise the contracted audit vendors to ensure compliance with the unclaimed property laws

-• Serve as the point of contact for all PIR and APRA requests that come to UPD and work with Advisory to ensure the request is responded to
+• Serve as the point of contact for all PIR and APRA requests that come to UPD and work with the Advisory Division to ensure a response to the request

 • Collaborate with UPD Director and Advisory to submit contract request proposals and draft and review all UPD contracts